microsoft/PowerToys/README.md

 Notably, based on the community feedback received, PowerToys has re-introduced the highly-requested ability to activate Shortcut Guide via holding the <kbd>Win</kbd> key.
 PowerToys also now allows various commands in PowerToys Run to be used in either the universal English phrasing or system-localized translation.
 The great feedback the community provides is invaluable in helping PowerToys continually grow and improve as a product.

-An experimental version of PowerToys (v0.48) will be released the week of October 4th, introducing improvements to our Video Conference Mute utility!
-All updates from the v0.47.1 release will still apply in v0.48.
+An experimental version of PowerToys ([v0.48.1](https://github.com/microsoft/PowerToys/releases/tag/v0.48.1)) is also available, introducing improvements to our Video Conference Mute utility!
+All updates from the v0.47.1 release apply in v0.48.1.

 #### Highlights from v0.47